The Turning (2020 film): Plot

 Miss Jessel, the live-in tutor at the Fairchild Estate, flees the house in a panic and is attacked by a ragged man.

 Sometime later, in 1994, Kate Mandell becomes a governess for seven-year-old Flora Fairchild after Miss Jessel's disappearance.
-Before leaving, she visits her mother, Darla, who lives in a mental institution because she suffers from delusions.
+Before leaving, she visits her mother, Darla, who lives in a mental institution because she has delusions.
 At the Fairchild Estate, Kate is informed by the caretaker Mrs. Grose that Flora witnessed her parents die in a car accident and is a "special case".
 Flora confesses to Kate that she is afraid Kate will leave her like Miss Jessel did but Kate promises not to.

 That night, Kate encounters Flora's brother Miles, who is back from boarding school.
 The next day, she receives a call from the school's principal, who informs her that Miles is expelled after having been found strangling another boy.
 Kate becomes more aggravated with Miles and lashes out at him when he and Flora begin pulling pranks on her.
 Miles suggests he teach her how to ride horses to make it up to her, as their former riding instructor Quint has recently died.

 Kate notices strange occurrences happening at night, so she begins to keep her lights on when she goes to sleep.
 One day she suggests they go into town, to the dismay of both Flora and Mrs. Grose.
 Flora throws a fit and runs out of the car after Kate refuses to stop it.
 Miles warns her to leave but Kate decides to stay due to her promise to Flora.
 After reconciling, the group plays tag in the house.
 While looking for Miles, Kate is attacked by the ghost of Miss Jessel.
 She finds Miss Jessel's journal, which contains frightening entries about how Quint was obsessed with her and took pictures of her while she slept.
-Mrs. Grose tells her that Quint died a couple weeks following Miss Jessel's departure when he fell from his horse while riding drunk.
+Mrs. Grose tells her that Quint died a couple of weeks after Miss Jessel's departure when he fell from his horse while riding drunk.
 Kate continues to see Quint and Miss Jessel's ghosts around the house, making her paranoid.